bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/processes.md

 ### Verified to be needed for normal printer operation:

-- QD_Q2 - needed for touchscreen, probably not needed if you run headless
+- QD_Q2 - needed for touchscreen, probably not needed if you run headless or with Klipperscreen

 - polkitd - PolicyKit, needed by Moonraker